-English II is designed for students who need concentrated work on English language skills in reading, writing, and oral communication.
+English II A CP II and English II B CP II are designed for students who need concentrated work on English language skills in reading, writing, and oral communication.
 The improvement of reading comprehension through directed reading lessons and vocabulary study are a major focus of the course.
-Focus is also place on expository writing skills.
+Focus is also placed on expository writing skills.
 Small and large group discussions and projects on assigned topics are designed to improve literacy skills.
 Students will prepare for the SAT examination taken in their junior year.